MicrosoftDocs/win32/desktop-src/shell/shelllinkobject-resolve.md

-﻿---
+---
-Description: 'Looks for the target of a Shell link, even if the target has been moved or renamed.' ms.assetid: '60e119be-8e45-4f63-a381-cad048de0765'
+Description: Looks for the target of a Shell link, even if the target has been moved or renamed. ms.assetid: 60e119be-8e45-4f63-a381-cad048de0765
-title: 'ShellLinkObject.Resolve method'
+title: ShellLinkObject.Resolve method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ShellLinkObject.Resolve method